APPALACHIAN REGIONAL HEALTHCARE, INC. ("ARH")

 - You may ask us to amend your medical information.
 We may deny your request for certain specific reasons.
 If we deny your request, we will provide you with a written explanation for the denial and information regarding further rights you may have.

-- You have the right to receive an accounting of the disclosures of your medical information made by ARH during the last six years (but not prior to April 14, 2003), except for disclosures for treatment, payment or healthcare operations, disclosures which you have authorized, and certain other specific disclosure types.
+- You have the right to receive an accounting of the disclosures of your medical information made by ARH during the last six years (but not prior to April 14, 2003), except for disclosures for treatment, payment or healthcare operations, other disclosures listed in this notice, disclosures which you have authorized, and certain other specific disclosure types.